 - Making it more advantageous for us to use "Compose" mode, not "Edit HTML", for composing posts.

 - Making the post editor under "Edit HTML" mode be more sensitive to line breaks in the display.

 - Making the post editor under Compose mode (which is now the default) convert line breaks, selectable per post, in addition to the "Convert Line Breaks" setting for the blog.

-So choose this setting, and use New Blogger June / July 2008, with care.
+So choose this setting, and use Post Editor with care.
 Know the issues.